-Legend says, a traveler throwing a coin over their shoulder into the fountain water will receive good fortune and guarantee them a return to Rome, as seen in the 1954 Hollywood film, Three Coins in the Fountain.
+Legend says, a traveller throwing a coin over their shoulder into the fountain water will receive good fortune and guarantee them a return to Rome.
+This legend is revisited by Hollywood as seen in the 1954 film, Three Coins in the Fountain.

-Having recently undergone a major refurbishment, the Trevi Fountain is a favourite place for Italians and visitors from all over the world to gather and participate in the popular coin tradition and enjoy a gelato while admiring the view.
+Having recently undergone a major refurbishment and was unveiled in November 2015, the Trevi Fountain is a favourite place for Italians and visitors from all over the world to gather and participate in the popular coin tradition and enjoy a gelato while admiring the view.

 So, where do all the coins go?